assembly64bit/My_OS_16_bit_with_my_friend/README.md

 I focused mainly on the game logic and how everything connects.
 My friend (ChatGPT) helped me write some system-level modules such as `sys_draw`, `sys_read`, etc.

+⚠️ Note: Some features are still in development.
+Examples: Learn app about assembly 64 bit , chat bot , survival game .
+This is an ongoing learning project, and I’m constantly improving it.
+Feel free to explore, learn, or contribute!
 ---

 ## 🔧 Build & Run